Phil Cohen (cultural theorist): Creative writing: poetry and prose

 Cohen began writing poetry after attending a course at the Poetry School.
 His poems have been published in Soundings, agenda, Critical Quarterly, Metaphorica and Quartos.
 A collection of his poetry and prose was published in Graphologies, in partnership with Jean McNeil, by Mica Press in 2013.
 A narrative prose poem Postcards to Grandad was published in 2019..
-"Things Aint What they Used to be: Notebooks from a once and future time" is an experimental image/ text produced in collaboration with four graphic artists, which explores the post pandemic zeitgeist s due to be published by eyeglass books in the Spring of 2023.
+"Things Ain't What they Used to be: Notebooks from a once and future time" is an experimental image/text, produced in collaboration with four graphic artists, which explores the post pandemic zeitgeist was published by eyeglass books in the spring of 2023.

+He had been working on a graphic novel with the American illustrator Maureen Burdock.
+Too Near, the Bridge.Too Far, a rewriting of "Three Billy Goats Gruff" as a political fable for adults about the environmental crisis, was scheduled for publication in 2024.